fetchai/agents-aea/docs/skill-guide.md

 ```

-Finally, we have a handler, placed in `handlers.py`:
+Finally, we have a handler, placed in `handlers.py`.
+The handler deals with handling any error messages which might occur during service registration:

 ``` python
 from typing import Optional, cast